GamePowerNetwork/gamepower-wallet-template/docs/testing-guide.md

 ### STEP 2
 Select the `mint` method and add any meta data or properties that you like, set the quantity.
 Then submit the transaction.

+Enter the id of the class we create 0 and token id we just created which is 0..(quantity minted).
+Finally set a price for this asset on the market and submit the transaction.
 <p align="center">
   <img alt="step2" src="../images/step2.png">
 </p>